SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 Steeltoe Streams exposes a mechanism to define and register additional `IMessageConverters`.
 To use it, implement `Steeltoe.Messaging.Converter.IMessageConverter`, and add it to the service container.
-At startup time, it will be discovered and then apended to the default stack of `IMessageConverter`s.
+At startup time, it will be discovered and then appended to the default stack of `IMessageConverter`s.

 >NOTE: It is important to understand that custom `IMessageConverter` implementations are added to the head of the default stack.
 Consequently, custom `IMessageConverter` implementations take precedence over the default ones, which lets you override as well as add to the default converters.